 Americana quartet Morgan's Road came together from a senseless act of violence that claimed a former bandmate and good friend.
 Six years later, the four-piece shines on with a pastoral collection of story-telling folk tunes.
-In advance of its sophomore album, Morgan's Road issues the singles “Olde Cumberland” and “Better Than.”?
+In advance of its sophomore album, Morgan's Road new the singles “Olde Cumberland” and “Better Than.”

 The band has been christened in honor of the group's fallen comrade Chris Deaver's daughter, Morgan.
 “There is so much meaning in the name for us.
 The name came to me in the middle of the night some time after Deaver's passing as I thought about Morgan's journey ahead without having her father in her life.
 It salutes the legacy of the great man who taught me how to be in a band and how to treat others, and it salutes Morgan and her path,” says frontman, Ben Woodruff.
 “The message the band name sends is that tragedy may pull you down, or set you back, but the only way forward is through carrying on,” says lead guitarist Skot Bradley.

 Morgan's Road exhibits an expansive musical range, traversing modern rock, funk, indie, Southern rock soul, Americana, folk, and blues.
-The band features frontman/ primary songwriter/acoustic guitarist Ben Woodruff, drummer/vocalist Tyler Perry, lead guitarist Skot Bradley, and alternating bassists Matt Chmielecki and Brook Sutton.
+The band features frontman/ primary songwriter/acoustic guitarist Ben Woodruff, drummer/vocalist Tyler Perry, lead guitarist Skot Bradley, and bassist Brook Sutton.

 Onstage, Morgan's Road uplifts audiences with positive energy, accomplished musicianship, and sincerity.
 The four-piece group has built a robust profile through tirelessly gigging regionally and nationally.
 The group has played to crowds that range from hundreds to 25,000 at clubs, venerated venues and festivals.
 With Morgan's Road, or in other musical configurations, the musicians have the shared stage with such icons as Hootie & the Blowfish, Sister Hazel, Kellie Pickler, Colt Ford, Lee Brice, The Marshall Tucker Band, Devon Allman, Atlas Road Crew, and the Blue Dogs.